-Santa Monica Studio and PlayStation PC LLC have come up with a quite popular game called God Of War which is now available for the Windows platform.
+Santa Monica Studio and PlayStation PC LLC have developed a quite popular game called God Of War which is now available for the Windows platform.
 As this is a pretty good game and has already received overwhelmingly positive reviews on Steam for the PC version within a couple of months, there is no question about it.
-However, it seems that some players are facing the God Of War High CPU Usage Issue on Windows 10/11 computer which is worrying.
+However, it seems that some players are facing the God Of War High CPU Usage Issue on Windows 10/11 computers which is worrying.

-Well, it becomes quite common among PC gamers to encounter multiple bugs or issues while launching or playing games whatsoever.
-Having a higher CPU or GPU usage or even higher usage of other system resources may occur due to several possible reasons.
-It’s not like that every time you can blame the game or its developers because sometimes issues with the PC hardware or even the software compatibility part might gonna trigger such problems.
+Well, it becomes quite common among PC gamers to encounter multiple bugs or issues while launching or playing games.
+A higher CPU or GPU usage or even higher usage of other system resources may occur for several reasons.
+It’s not like that every time you can blame the game or its developers because sometimes issues with the PC hardware or even the software compatibility part might going to trigger such problems.

 How To Fix God Of War High CPU Usage Issue on Windows 10/11

 Talking about the specific reasons, unnecessary background tasks, outdated hardware, outdated game version, outdated software, outdated graphics drivers, corrupted or missing game files, overclocked CPU/GPU, etc may occur high CPU usage issues mostly.
 Eventually, it may conflict with gameplay.
 As we’re aware of some reasons, you can jump into the troubleshooting guide below to manually try fixing it out.
 So, without further ado, let’s get into it.